1901 Chicago mayoral election: Seventh round

+Eighth round

+Third-party nominations

+The Prohibition Party nominated Avery E. Hoyt.
+Ahead of their city nominating convention (held February 21 at Willard Hall), those discussed as possible nominees included Hoyt, J. P. Tracey, and John H. Leslie.

+The Social Democratic Party nominated Guy Hoyt, the Socialist Party nominated John Collins, and the Socialist Labor Party nominated John R. Peptin.

 The Single Tax Party nominated Thomas Rhodes.
 The Single Tax Party was a national organization.
 It championed Georgism.

-Social Democratic

-The Social Democratic Party nominated Guy Hoyt.

-Socialist

-The Socialist Party nominated John Collins.

-Socialist Labor

-The Socialist Labor Party nominated John R. Peptin.

 General election

+Campaigning

 Henacy campaigned actively, delivering many speeches.
 Henacy aimed to present himself as a positive alternative to Harrison.
 He advocated changing the fee system practiced by some city officials and also proposed stronger measures to regulate the streetcar companies.
 However, his attempts to adopt reformist policies were weakened in their effectiveness by his association with William Lorimer.
 Reform-minded Republicans were upset that the seedy Lorimer managed to get his preferred candidate nominated by the Republican Party over reformist favorite John Maynard Harlan.
 Some Republicans unsuccessfully sought to persuade Harlan to run as an independent.